Optimized Score Transformation for Consistent Fair Classification: Problem Formulation

-We propose a mathematical formulation and method called \mname~(FST) that can be applied to both post-processing and pre-processing.
-In both cases, the goal is to transform $r(x)$ into a \emph{transformed score} $r'(x)$ that satisfies fairness conditions while minimizing the loss in optimality compared to $r(x)$.
+We propose a mathematical formulation and method called \mname~(FST) that leads directly to a post-processing solution.
+The goal is to transform $r(x)$ into a \emph{transformed score} $r'(x)$ that satisfies fairness conditions while minimizing the loss in optimality compared to $r(x)$.
+The transformed score $r'(x)$ is taken as the classification output and can be thresholded to provide a binary prediction.
 We elaborate on the utility and fairness measures considered in Sections~\ref{sec:prob:utility} and \ref{sec:prob:fairness}.
-The application of FST to post-processing is straightforward: $r'(x)$ is used directly as the classification output and can be thresholded to provide a binary prediction.